pavankumar0331/aws-all/README.md

-# aws-all
+# aws-projects
-Repo for storing POC's of services/Docs
+Repo for storing aws projects that were written in cloudformation and terraform